robwrighty0/ClimateMachine.jl/docs/src/Theory/Atmos/AtmosEquations.md

-# Atmos Model
+# Atmos Equations

-This page provides a summary of a specific type of balance law within the `ClimateMachine` source code, the `AtmosModel`.
-This documentation aims to introduce a user to the properties of the `AtmosModel`, including the balance law equations and default model configurations.
+This page provides a summary of a specific type of balance law within the `ClimateMachine` source code, the `AtmosEquations`.
+This documentation aims to introduce a user to the properties of the `AtmosEquations`, including the balance law equations and default model configurations.
 Both LES and GCM configurations are included.

 ## Conservation Equations
-The conservation equations specific to this implementation of `AtmosModel` are included below.
+The conservation equations specific to this implementation of `AtmosEquations` are included below.

 ### Mass